-Part of the city’s delightful Grand Rounds scenic park, Lake Calhoun is the largest lake in Minneapolis, and connects to the city’s Chain of Lakes.
+Part of the city’s delightful Grand Rounds scenic park, Lake Bde Maka Ska is the largest lake in Minneapolis, and connects to the city’s Chain of Lakes.
 Edged by leafy parks, walking trails, picnic tables and fishing spots, this is where Minneapolis meets the great outdoors.
 On sunny days you can hire a boat for a day’s sailing (or take a boat tour), or stretch out and soak up the rays on North Beach.

 Then Visit: Barbette

 Watch the world go by from Barbette (1600 West Lake Street) – an arty/casual dining spot, great for vegetarians too, serving fresh salads, grills and great French wine til late.

 This impressive fine art museum finds space around 80,000 objects covering 5,000 years of human creativity.
 It’s big on decorative arts, painting and textiles.
 Its Asian art collection is considered the best in the US – but it’s strong on African and Native American art too, and European art from the Renaissance to the 20th century is well represented.
 It’s free to enter.

 Grab an artisan-roast coffee at the slick Spyhouse Coffee Shop, who source and roast all their in-house brews.
 Good for a quick lunch too (2451 Nicollet Ave.)